vwochnik/jekyll-email-protect/README.md

 ## Getting Started

-In your markup, simply use the `protect_email` liquid filter made available through this plugin:
+In your markup, simply use the `encode_email` liquid filter made available through this plugin:

 ```
 {{ 'example@example.com' | encode_email }}